 2. Get a residence permit with your DN visa

 After getting the long stay visa, you can finally come to Romania.
 You are allowed to stay 90 days, but must start your application for extending your stay 30 days before this visa expires.
-So… on to step two!
+This allows you to live in Romania for up to 12 months.

 Fortunately, you will need fewer documents – and most of them will be reused from your prior application.
 Here is what you need: